mayeter/unbound-control-api/README.md

 ## Security

 - All API endpoints require authentication using an API key
-- Communication with Unbound uses TLS encryption
+- Communication with Unbound uses a UNIX socket (no TCP, no TLS)
 - Rate limiting to prevent abuse
 - Input validation for all commands